 - Duration of exposure to the harmful agent.

-Apart from the brain and liver, most of the major organs in the human body are pain-sensitive.
+Besides the brain and liver, most of the major organs in the human body are pain-sensitive.

-- We can feel pain in our bodies, almost anywhere possible.
+- We can feel pain in our bodies almost anywhere possible.
 Although there is no "brain pain," migraines are one of the most troublesome pests.
-(What hurts is not the brain itself)
+(What hurts is not the brain itself.)

 Frequently asked questions and answers regarding pain in general and chronic pain in particular.

-Chronic pain a sign that I still have tissue damage?
+Is chronic pain a sign that I still have tissue damage?

-- Usually, the answer is, "Yes."
+- Usually, the answer is "Yes."